-17. Stay away from “difficult” materials that are slippery, or easily unravel, or very heavyweight, or have a nap, or very stretchy.
+17. Stay away from “difficult” materials that are slippery, easily unravel, or very heavyweight, have a nap, or are very stretchy.
 Loose woven fabrics fray easier than those with a tighter weave.
 Natural fibers tend to unravel less than synthetics.
 My own experience leads me to believe that wool is the least prone to unravel, followed by linen, cotton, and then silk, this is only a personal observation, not the result of a study.

-18. Avoid fabric with stripes, checkers, and lines, prints with a repetitive motif or design.
+18. Avoid fabrics with stripes, checkers, lines, and prints with a repetitive motif or design.
 At the same time fabrics with interesting non-repetitive prints are better for fast sewing because your mistakes (which you will make for sure) are not so visible on prints.

 19. Choose a simple pattern with fewer design elements.
 Beautiful and elegant garments are often simple.
 If you want to sew fast don’t set challenging tasks.

 - Garments without collars are faster than with collars

-- Round neckline is faster than square or V-shaped.
+- A round neckline is faster than a square or V-shaped one.

-- Dolman, kimono and raglan sleeves are faster that tailored sleeves
+- Dolman, kimono, raglan, and flutter sleeves are faster than tailored sleeves

 - Garments without sleeves are faster